apache/activemq-website/src/components/classic/documentation/how-can-i-support-priority-queues.md

 ```
 JMSPriority >= 4
 ```
 Then say 10 consumers consuming all messages (so all priorities).
-Then this way you'll have a pool of threads always processing high priority messages - giving you very efficient priority based dispatching of messages without ActiveMQ Classic having to batch up messages and reorder them before dispatching them.
+Then this way you'll have a pool of threads always processing high priority messages - giving you very efficient priority based dispatching of messages without ActiveMQ having to batch up messages and reorder them before dispatching them.

 #### Use Resequencer